This post was created in collaboration with Soma Rituals.

 I come around feeling utterly cared for, in a way that I had forgotten was possible in my 40s.
 Chandra’s treatments are precise, prescriptive, and intuitively practised in an incredibly compassionate way.
 She gives you the time and space to stop and allow yourself to rest and feel restored.
 When I take a look in the mirror, my face has a golden dewy glow and there’s something more youthful about it.
 I leave feeling re-energised and so grateful for the experience.
 It was unlike any treatment I’ve had before and I think that is largely due to Chandra herself, and the care and energy she has so generously shared with me.

-I had the Balancing Herbal Ritual, a 90 minute Gua Sha Facial Fusion therapy.
-It took place in Soma Rituals’ treatment room in Marylebone, London.
+I had the Balancing Herbal Ritual, a 90-minute Gua Sha Facial Fusion therapy.
+It took place in Soma Rituals’ treatment room in Marylebone, London (Soma Rituals has since moved to Edinburgh).
 Please contact Chandra for further details, or book a treatment online.

 During the treatment Chandra used products containing only natural ingredients from the British skincare brand, d’still.